epfl-ada/ada-2021-project-fadalbazooka/README.md

 5) Build the website and make the data story - Goal: by 17/12

-### 6. Organization within the team
+## 6. Organization within the team

 Below is how we plan to divide the task for the 3 weeks in between Homework 2 due date and Project Milestone 3 due date :

-- Week 1 : Arina will work on solving the data issues we so far detected (duplicates and languages).
-Benoit will work on computing the analysis which are linked to the validity of our data and to distribution on author-related features.
+- Week 1: Arina will work on solving the data issues we have so far detected (duplicates and languages).
+Benoit will work on computing the analysis which is linked to the validity of our data and to distribution on author-related features.
 William will compute the sentiment analysis on the data sample.
 Nicolas will compute statistics on these sentiment scores to assess their distribution.
 While names are assigned to these tasks, the whole team will combine its forces in the common goal.
-- Week 2 : The whole team will work on answering the research questions statistically based on the data (combined from Quotebank and Wikidata, with the related sentiment analysis) to seek for interesting trends.
+- Week 2: The whole team will work on answering the research questions statistically based on the data (combined from Quotebank and Wikidata, with the related sentiment analysis) to seek interesting trends.
-- Week 3 : The whole team will contribute to the website creation, to the data story writing and to integrating the interactive visualization to it.
+- Week 3: The whole team will contribute to the website creation, to the data story writing and to integrating the interactive visualization to it.